Introduction

 Data subjects are permitted to access a copy of their data held by us upon making a request to do so (a subject access request).
 Upon receipt of a request by a data subject, we must respond to the subject access request within one month of the date of receipt of the request.
 We:

-must provide the data subject with an electronic or hard copy of the personal data requested, unless any exemption to the provision of that data applies in law;
+Must provide the data subject with an electronic or hard copy of the personal data requested, unless any exemption to the provision of that data applies in law;

-where we do not hold the personal data sought by the data subject, must confirm that we do not hold any personal data sought by the data subject as soon as practicably possible, and in any event, not later than one month from the date on which the request was made.
+Where the personal data comprises data relating to other Data subjects, must take reasonable steps to obtain consent from those data subjects to the disclosure of that personal data to the data subject who has made the subject access request; or where we do not hold the personal data sought by the data subject, must confirm that we do not hold any personal data sought by the data subject as soon as practicably possible, and in any event, not later than one month from the date on which the request was made.

 The right to be forgotten